 for more on writing styles – refer to the The BBC News Styleguide.

-There are 2 different headlines you can write for every post.
-The main headline that shows on the post page and an SEO headline that only appears in search engines.
+There are 3 different headlines you can write for every post.
+The main headline that shows on the post page, one that shows on the homepage and an SEO headline that only appears in search engines.
 The following style should be adhered to when writing headlines:

-– Post Headlines should be no longer than 60 characters (including spaces).
+– Post Headlines should be no longer than 10 Words.

-– Headlines should always be ‘Sentence Case’ – meaning only the first word and proper nouns are capitalised.
+– Headlines should always be ‘Sentence Case’ – meaning only the first word and proper nouns are capitalised e.g. This is a sentence case headline by Rob Munday

 2. Excerpt Field